 Tomato plants:

 Tomato plants are ready for transplanting outside when they are 3 to 4 inches tall and have at least 3-4 sets of true leaves, not the first two seed leaves.
 The root system needs to be well-developed, filling the container.
 Make sure all the frosty cold days are gone before transplanting them outside and gradually acclimate the plant to outdoor conditions for a week or so, gradually increasing the time each day.
 This helps avoid shock from their environment changing.
 Choose a spot that receives at least six to eight hours of sunlight daily.
 Dig the hole deep enough to bury the tomato stem to the first set of leaves.
 Loosen the roots carefully,don't disturb the root too much.
 Place a crushed Egg in the hole first, then the tomato plant.
 Eggs are packed with calcium, which helps prevent blossom end rot in tomatoes and promotes stronger cell walls.
 Plus, as the egg decomposes, it releases nitrogen, essential for healthy plant growth.
 Cover the plant up to the first set of leaves.
 Water deeply, making sure the ground around the roots is wet.
 Tomato plants need something to climb while growing.
-To keep the fruit off of the ground because they are having and fall over when the tomatoes start producing.
-So tomato cages, stakes, or cow panels.
+To keep the fruit off of the ground because they are heavy and fall over, when the tomatoes start producing.
+So, tomato cages, stakes, or cow panels are good ways to help them stay standing.

 Don't plant these next to tomato plants: